kube-rs/kube/README.md

 You can operate entirely without openapi definitions if you are operating on a `CustomResource`, but if you require the full definitions of native objects, it is easier to compile with the `openapi` feature to get accurate struct representations via [k8s-openapi](https://github.com/Arnavion/k8s-openapi).

+NB: This library is currently undergoing a lot of changes with async/await stabilizing.
+Please check the [CHANGELOG](./CHANGELOG.md) when upgrading.

 ## Installation
 To use the openapi generated types: